The unit consists of basically two chambers:

 - Regular checking of alarms in the system.

 - Not allowing any leaks,

 - Regular calibration of oil content meter by authorized shore workshop.

 - Flow rate should be within the limits.

 - During operation of o.w.s. the equipment should be constantly monitored by engineers.

 Oil content meter

 A sample is drawn from the overboard discharge and passed through a sampling cell.
-An ultra violet light is directed on the sample and fluorescence is monitored by the help of a photoelectric cell.
-The measured value is compared with a desired maximum value in a controller / recorder.
+An ultraviolet light is directed onto the sample and fluorescence is monitored by the help of a photoelectric cell.
+The measured value is compared with the desired maximum value in a controller/recorder.
 If the concentration is in excess of 15ppm, an alarm is sounded and the discharging liquid is diverted to slop tank by the help of a 3-way valve.